nayms/contracts-v3/docs/facets/IACLFacet.md

 |`true` | if object's parent is a member of this role group, false otherwise|
 <br></br>
 ### canAssign
-Check wheter a user can assign specific object to the `_role` role in given context Check permission to assign to a role
+Check whether a user can assign specific object to the `_role` role in given context Check permission to assign to a role
 ```solidity
   function canAssign(